tscanlin/pistachio/README.md

 ## Quickstart

 #### Prerequisite
-Set up an AWS profile inside `~/.aws/credentials`.
+Set up an AWS profile by running `aws configure` or writing to `~/.aws/credentials`.
 More instructions on how to do this are here:

 [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)